Tobias Harris comes up big late as Sixers hold off Warriors - WTMJ

 Harris also converted a free throw on Draymond Green’s technical foul with 2:47 remaining.

-“What I liked about his game tonight, he didn’t force it, he kind of just let the game come to him,” Rivers said.
-“And he made plays, not just with his shot but with the pass.
-Played phenomenal defense.”

 Ben Simmons added 22 points and eight rebounds for the Sixers, who pulled off their second consecutive road win after a 101-100 victory at New York on Sunday.
-The Eastern Conference leaders improved to 31-13 with their ninth victory in 10 games.
+Eastern Conference-leading Philadelphia improved to 31-13 with its ninth victory in 10 games.

-“As a group, we’ve won nine out of 10 games, the guys are playing good basketball — no need to talk about it,” Rivers said about Thursday’s deadline.

-Kelly Oubre Jr. had 24 points and 10 rebounds to carry the load for the Warriors, with his name popular in trade conversations.
+Kelly Oubre Jr. had 24 points and 10 rebounds to carry the load for the Warriors, with Stephen Curry sidelined for at least another week because of a bruised tailbone.

 Jordan Poole added 19 points for the short-handed Warriors, who roared back with a big third quarter after trailing by 24.

-“This was a tough loss.
-We fought till the end,” Andrew Wiggins said.
-“Nice comeback and all but we didn’t close at the end.”

-Stephen Curry missed his third straight game with a bruised tailbone since falling hard on his backside at Houston last Wednesday and won’t play for at least a week, Kerr said before the game.
+Curry missed his third straight game since falling hard on his backside at Houston last Wednesday and won’t play for at least a week, coach Steve Kerr said before the game.

 Younger brother Seth Curry of the Sixers also sat out after spraining his left ankle last Wednesday in an overtime loss to the Bucks.
 He missed his third straight game.